Language

 3

-Type in the two known values and select their units.
-The calculator computes the result in real time.
+Type the two known values and pick their units.
+The calculator updates in real time as you type, so there is no button to press.

 4